alexlevy0/clipcrafter-ai/README.md

     - [ ] (In progress) Integrate Stripe for payments.
     - [ ] (To do) Create documentation for the system and its components.
     - [ ] (To do) Train team members or end-users on how to use the system effectively.
+    - [ ] Integrate AWS Rekognition's segment detection API into your video processing pipeline.
+    - [ ] Develop a system to parse and interpret the output from Rekognition for identifying key video segments.
+    - [ ] Automate the video editing process based on the segments identified by Rekognition.
+    - [ ] Test and optimize the integration for accuracy and efficiency.

 This list includes the tasks necessary to develop the new AI-driven video editing features, ensuring a comprehensive approach to building a versatile and user-friendly video editing platform.